letoram/durden/autolay.md

 3. Center Weight (0.5 to 0.9) determins how much of the screen width that should be reserved for the center area.

+4. Side Shader (+ Side Shader Select) allows you to set a shader override for the side-column so they can have a different appearance than when in the center region, e.g. blurred or greyscale.

+5. Side Titlebar can be used to disable titlebar rendering for the side columns so that they occupy less vertical space, but will still respect the window setting when in the center slot.

 It also adds two new paths to <i>target/window/swap</i>, Swap-Focus and Swap-Select(Focus).
 If activated with the center window selected, the